memoria-io/atom/README.md

 * ConfigFileOps, and ResourceFileOps (similar to Typesafe HOCOON library)
 * TextTransformer base interfaces

-## Eventsourcing module

-* Basic Eventsourcing functional interface
-* Reactive pipeline
-* Usage examples can be found in tests

-## Adapter-* modules

-Adapter initially were built to implement eventsourcing infra ports, but might later have more

 ## TODOs

-* [x] Event Sourcing
-    * [x] State decider, evolver, Stream commandAggregate
-    * [x] Sagas decider, Stream commandAggregate
-    * [x] id safety with typed classed (StateId, CommandId, EventId)
-    * [x] Reducer
-        * If using reduction the event reducer should map all states to creation event
-        * Reducer can use the Evolver.reduce() to get to final state in which it would derive a creation event for the new compacted topic
-* [x] Streaming
-    * [x] Stream api for usage in event sourcing
 * [x] Increase test coverage to >85%
 * [ ] Performance and benchmarks project "atom-performance"
 * [ ] JVM Profiling